lucascortes/SwiftUnitTesting/README.md

 ###Beware of unknown implementations

 A lot of the time we will want to mock library classes that we don't know how are implemented.
 For example, there are several libraries that provide networking access.
-In these scenarios, the internal implementation may be doing lot of stuff we have no control, like notifications, network requests, etc. For example, the following code
+In these scenarios, the internal implementation may be doing lot of stuff we have no control, like notifications, network requests, etc. For example, consider the following code

 ```javascript
 class PrivateNetworkManager {